Health Outcomes Survey (HOS) and Medicare Star Ratings

-CMS developed the Medicare Star Ratings in order to help consumers compare health plans and providers based on quality and performance, and to reward top-performing health plans.
+The Centers for Medicare & Medicaid Services (CMS) developed the Medicare Star Ratings in order to help consumers compare health plans and providers based on quality and performance, and to reward top-performing health plans.
 The Medicare Plan Finder (MPF) tool allows consumers to search for health plans in their geographic area and compare cost estimates and coverage information.
-CMS rates the relative quality of service and care provided by MAOs based upon a five-star rating scale that utilizes the contract level HOS measures combined with other measurement results.
-The Medicare Star Ratings help Medicare beneficiaries compare MA plans, help educate consumers on quality, and make quality data more transparent and comparable among plans.
-Up to 47 unique quality measures are included in the 2017 Medicare Part C and D Star Ratings, including success in providing preventive services, managing chronic illness, access to care, Healthcare Effectiveness Data and Information Set (HEDIS®) measures, the Consumer Assessment of Healthcare Providers and Systems (CAHPS©) survey, and responsiveness.
+CMS rates the relative quality of service and care provided by Medicare Advantage Organizations (MAOs) based upon a five-star rating scale that utilizes the contract level HOS measures combined with other measurement results.
+The Medicare Star Ratings help people with Medicare compare Medicare Advantage (MA) plans, help educate consumers on quality, and make quality data more transparent and comparable among plans.
+Up to 38 unique quality measures are included in the Medicare Part C and D Star Ratings, including success in providing preventive services, managing chronic illness, access to care, Healthcare Effectiveness Data and Information Set (HEDIS®) measures, the Consumer Assessment of Healthcare Providers and Systems (CAHPS©) survey, and responsiveness.

 CMS continues to make enhancements to the HPMS HOS module to increase functionality and improve overall usability.
-When accessing the HOS module under “Quality and Performance,” HPMS users will note two choices under “Survey Responses” in the navigation menu.
-From the first choice, “Star Ratings Validation,” MAOs may select the Star Ratings Measures report to review their HOS Star Ratings results from the HOS Baseline and Performance Measurement reports and to review their MAO’s Star Ratings data during the plan preview periods.
+When accessing the HOS module under “Quality and Performance,” HPMS users will note a new HOS dashboard with an “Announcement” section and seven “Action” choices.
+From “Star Ratings Validations,” MAOs may select the Star Ratings Measures report to review their HOS Star Ratings results from the HEDIS HOS and Performance Measurement reports and to review their MAO’s Star Ratings data during the plan preview periods.
 The results include the functional health measures and the HEDIS Effectiveness of Care measures for the selected cohorts of data (Cohort 13 and future cohorts).
 Users may also select the Improving or Maintaining Physical Health (PCS) report and the Improving or Maintaining Mental Health (MCS) report.
 The corresponding information for the two functional health measures is displayed for all completed cohorts beginning with Cohort 1.
-The second choice “Aggregate Score Analysis” provides a table review of percentages for four physical health and two mental health measures from the HOS Performance Measurement report.
-Note that due to changes in the survey questions between baseline and follow up, the old and new methods for calculating the Percent Reporting Depressive Symptoms do not allow for comparison of the measures for Cohorts 14-15.
-Beginning with the Cohort 16 results, the calculations of the Percent Reporting Depressive Symptoms at baseline and follow up were based on the same questions and algorithms and are therefore comparable.

-The 2017 Medicare Part C Star Ratings will be used by CMS as the basis for quality bonus payments in the MA program in the 2018 quality bonus payment year.
-For the 2018 quality bonus payments, two HOS data sets will be used to obtain the measures.
-The HOS 2013-2015 Cohort 16 Merged Baseline and Follow Up data set is used for the two functional health measures, and the combined HOS 2015 Cohort 18 Baseline and 2015 Cohort 16 Follow Up data set is used for the two 2015 HEDIS Effectiveness of Care measures (see green highlighted text in the Timeline Table below).
+The 2024 Medicare Part C Star Ratings will be posted in October 2023.
+The HOS 2020-2022 Cohort 23 Merged Baseline and Follow Up data set will be used for the three functional health measures, and the combined HOS 2022 Cohort 25 Baseline and 2022 Cohort 23 Follow Up data set will be used for the three 2022 HEDIS Effectiveness of Care measures (see yellow highlighted text in the Timeline Table below).

-The 2018 Medicare Part C Star Ratings will be used by CMS as the basis for quality bonus payments in the MA program in the 2019 quality bonus payment year.
-For the 2019 quality bonus payments, two HOS data sets will be used to obtain the measures.
-The HOS 2014-2016 Cohort 17 Merged Baseline and Follow Up data set will be used for the two functional health measures, and the combined HOS 2016 Cohort 19 Baseline and 2016 Cohort 17 Follow Up data set will be used for the two 2016 HEDIS Effectiveness of Care measures (see yellow highlighted text in the Timeline Table below).
+CMS posted the 2023 Medicare Part C Star Ratings in October 2022.
+The HOS 2019-2021 Cohort 22 Merged Baseline and Follow Up data set was used for the three functional health measures, and the combined HOS 2021 Cohort 24 Baseline and 2021 Cohort 22 Follow Up data set was used for the three 2021 HEDIS Effectiveness of Care measures (see green highlighted text in the Timeline Table below).

 Information about best practices in promoting quality preventive health care for the elderly and developing intervention strategies to impact patient outcomes is available in the 2012 MAO resource guide and 2011 technical report on the functional status of older adults in the Trainings section.

-For more information about the Medicare Star Ratings, go to the CMS Star Ratings website.
+Additional information about the Medicare Star Ratings can be found on the CMS Star Ratings website.
 For any questions related to Medicare Part C and D Star Ratings, you may send an email inquiry directly to PartCandDStarRatings@cms.hhs.gov.